zarr-developers/blog/_posts/2022-07-26-zarr-eoss4-roadmap.markdown

 > Xarray / NetCDF Interoperability

-[NetCDF](https://github.com/unidata/netcdf-c/) (a long-time provider of stable file format) and [Xarray](https://github.com/pydata/xarray/) (N-D labelled arrays) have been updated to support each other’s project representation.
+[NetCDF](https://github.com/unidata/netcdf-c/) (a long-time provider of stable file formats) and [Xarray](https://github.com/pydata/xarray/) (N-D labelled arrays) have been updated to support each other’s representation of named dimensions.
 [Mattia Almansi](https://github.com/malmans2) worked on adding support from Xarray’s side see [*xarray #6420*](https://github.com/pydata/xarray/pull/6420) and [Dennis Heimbigner](https://github.com/DennisHeimbigner) worked from NetCDF’s side, see